-- 2.10 The HKEX Board and management supervise and control all HKEX operations, including HKSCC.
-The HKSCC Board currently consists of four directors, who are senior executives of HKEX.
-The HKSCC Board directs and manages the activities of HKSCC in accordance with the CCASS Rules, the applicable law and regulatory regime governing HKSCC.
-In addition, HKSCC has its own Risk Management, Disciplinary and Disciplinary Appeals Committees to assist in the discharge of its own statutory duties and other functions. - 2.11 The HKSCC Board has multiple roles and responsibilities as set out in its terms of reference, including but not limited to: - (a) managing HKSCC's business in accordance with its Articles of Association; - (b) ensuring HKSCC's compliance with the laws, rules and regulations governing it; - (c) promoting HKSCC's vision, mission, principles, policies and values; - (d) overseeing and enhancing HKSCC's development, and monitoring its strategic and annual operating plan as well as the financial budget; - (e) making rules for the proper regulation and efficient operations of the clearing and settlement facilities which HKSCC operates;
+- The HKEX Board and management supervise and control all HKEX operations, including HKSCC.
+The HKSCC Board currently consists of five directors, who are senior executives of HKEX including the Chief Executive Officer of HKEX who is the Chairman of HKSCC.
+The HKSCC Board directs and manages the activities of HKSCC in accordance with the CCASS Rules, CCASS OP, the applicable law and regulatory regime governing HKSCC.
+In addition, HKSCC has its own Risk Management, Disciplinary, Disciplinary Appeals and Participant Admission Appeals Committees to assist in the discharge of its own statutory duties and other functions.
+HKSCC has its Clearing Consultative Panel which acts as an advisory body to the HKEX Board and its management to provide market expertise and advice relating to HKEX's clearing businesses, including HKSCC, HKCC and SEOCH. - 2.10 The HKSCC Board has multiple roles and responsibilities as set out in its terms of reference, including but not limited to: - (a) managing HKSCC's business in accordance with its Articles of Association; - (b) ensuring HKSCC's compliance with the laws, rules and regulations governing it; - (c) promoting HKSCC's vision, mission, principles, policies and values;

-- (f) making rules which provide for the taking of proceedings or other action if a CP or ChinaClear appears to be unable, or likely to become unable, to meet its obligations in respect of all unsettled or open Market Contracts to which it is a party; - (g) overseeing all matters and formulating policies in relation to HKSCC's internal control, businesses and corporate accommodation, risk management, and supervising the implementation of such policies; - (h) reviewing HKSCC's performance against targets and objectives, in particular its performance in matters of finance, business, corporate governance and corporate social responsibility; and - (i) ensuring accountability towards and sufficient communication with HKSCC's stakeholders, in particular its shareholders and CCASS Participants. - 2.12 The organisational structure of the HKEX Group, the terms of reference and composition of the HKEX Board and its committees, and the HKSCC Board and its committees are published on the HKEX website for access by the public.
-Please refer to Chapter 5 List of Publicly Available Resources on the HKEX Website, for a list of publicly available resources about HKSCC.
+- (d) overseeing and enhancing HKSCC's development, and monitoring its strategic and annual operating plan as well as the financial budget; - (e) making rules for the proper regulation and efficient operations of the clearing and settlement facilities which HKSCC operates; - (f) making rules which provide for the taking of proceedings or other action if a CP or ChinaClear appears to be unable, or likely to become unable, to meet its obligations in respect of all unsettled or open Market Contracts to which it is a party; - (g) overseeing all matters and formulating policies in relation to HKSCC's internal control, businesses and corporate accommodation, risk management, and supervising the implementation of such policies; - reviewing HKSCC's performance against targets and objectives, in particular its performance in matters of finance, business, corporate governance and corporate social responsibility; and - (i) ensuring accountability towards and sufficient communication with HKSCC's stakeholders, in particular its shareholders and CCASS Participants. - 2.11 The organisational structure of the HKEX Group, the terms of reference and composition of the HKEX Board and its committees, and the HKSCC Board and its committees are published on the HKEX Group website for access by the public.
+Please refer to Chapter 5 List of Publicly Available Resources on the HKEX MARKET/HKEX Group Websites, for a list of publicly available resources about HKSCC.